merlinmann/wisdom/wisdom.md

 Some introductory thoughts on the wisdom.

 - The items on offer here are based on my own experiences and sensibilities.
 They are each and all things that, above all, I have needed to learn.
+As it happens, many were very _painful_ to learn.
 - None of these items is true for every person or for all times.
 In the event that you ever identify things that are true for every person and for all times, you may wish to start a religion.
 - None of these thoughts is offered with the intention of being unkind, exclusionary, hurtful, or existentially ugly.
 If any comes across that away, I sincerely apologize in advance.
 - Related: for any item here that strikes you as irrelevant or dumb or wrong or antithetical to your own experiences and sensibilities, please consider that it may not be, as we say, *for* you.
 The reader is encouraged to ignore or reject items that match any of these unsavory criteria.